 Automatically scaling pods.

 service.serving.knative.dev CRD automatically manages the life cycle of your workload to ensure that the application is deployed and reachable through the network.
-It creates a route, a configuration, and a new revision for each change to a user created service, or custom resource.
+It creates a route, a configuration, and a new revision for each change to a user created service or CR.
 Most developer interactions in Knative are carried out by modifying services.

 revision.serving.knative.dev CRD is a point-in-time snapshot of the code and configuration for each modification made to the workload.
 Revisions are immutable objects and can be retained for as long as necessary.